Cam Newton, Panthers show they are ready for a comeback season

 The Carolina Panthers quarterback, after likely stopping a few hearts on his team's sideline, jumped to his feet and returned to the huddle to continue the drive.

-If you needed evidence that the 2015 NFL MVP isn’t worried about sacrificing his body less than seven months after having surgery to repair a partially-torn rotator cuff, this run was it.
+If you needed evidence that the 2015 NFL MVP isn’t worried about sacrificing his body less than seven months after having surgery to repair a partially torn rotator cuff in his right shoulder, this run was it.

 If you needed evidence that Newton is ready for the season after spending much of training camp in rehab, the 23-3 victory over the San Francisco 49ers was it.